 BUILD FOR LONGEVITY

-• Build for longevity.
 We’ve gotten to the point where a kitchen, which was once considered a permanent feature of a house, now has a relatively short average lifespan.
 This also applies to furniture, and even to the houses in which all our disposable goods are found.
 This results in pollution, wasted money (despite the initial cheap price tag) and squandering of resources.

 Indoor air pollution is causing so many medical issues- from asthma and eczema-like skin rashes, to endocrine problems and auto-immune diseases- that there is a term for it: sick building syndrome.
 I avoid toxic finishes containing heavy metals and hazardous chemicals, and I don’t use any wood products containing formaldehyde.

-• Buy local.
 It is good for the community.
 Jobs are created, wages are fair, shipping and transportation pollution is greatly reduced, and endangered resources are not abused.